Stuck at home right now?

 - 2 plantain bananas

-Cut each banana in 3 pieces, fry them in oil or in your frier for 3 to 4 minutes until they soften.
+Cut each banana in 3 pieces, fry them in oil or in place in fryer for 3 to 4 minutes until they soften.

 Remove and dry.

 Prepare a large bowl with water, mashed garlic and some salt.
-Dip each banana piece in the mixture, then flatten them with a rolling pin (they must be 0.5 inches thick).
+Dip each banana piece in the mixture, then flatten them with a rolling pin (1/2 inch thickness).

-Put the banana pieces in oil again to brown them.
+Put the plantain pieces in oil again to brown them.

-Enjoy as an apetizer or a side dish for fish or seafood.
+Enjoy as an appetizer or a side dish for fish or seafood.

 Coco rice is a specialty of the Caribbean coast, it is perfect with fish or seafood.